warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/delegation-plan.md

 See the sections below to learn the details of the plan.

-## Buenavista performance
+## Testnet stage

-During Buenavista, the Warden Protocol team will be running a series of exercises with validators.
+During the testnet stage, the Warden Protocol team will be running a series of exercises with validators.
 The aim of these exercises is to test and prepare for a future mainnet event where the team will be delegating a portion of its token supply to qualifying validators.

 ## Delegation criteria